brabect1/sta_basics_course/doc/sta_basics_course.rst

     - *Clock-gating path* ends at the clock gating *cell* and is considered for clock gating setup and hold checks.

-    - *Asnchronous path* ends at a flop asynchronous input such as set or clear/reset.
+    - *Asynchronous path* ends at a flop asynchronous input such as set or clear/reset.

   - By path points: *Input to register*, *register to register*, *register to output*, *input to output*.